 - “Factory certified” refurbished products – Not all refurbish are the same.
-Third-party refurbished products are available, but go for the factory-refurbished electronics, which come with the manufacturer warranty and have been carefully tested and brought to the original standards.
+Third-party refurbished products are available.
+But go for the factory-refurbished electronics.
+They come with the manufacturer warranty.
+They have been carefully tested and brought to the original standards.

 - Return policy – A liberal return policy means if you can catch any issues early (do some stress testing if possible) or are simply not happy with the product you’re in luck.
 Target allows returns within 7 days of purchase with most retailers, Amazon and Sony have refund refurbish within 30 days, and Apple has a 14-day refund policy.
 Make sure there’s at least some return policy.